swiss-ssi-group/swiyu-aspire-aspnetcore/README.md

-# swiyu using ASP.NECT Core app Microsoft Aspire
+# swiyu using ASP.NET Core and Microsoft Aspire

 Getting started: